Antenna's & Cabling

 This balun is sometimes included with the antenna.
 But if you buy one without the balun, you can save some 60 odd dollars.
 For that money you can get a good coax like the Aircell 5 specifications cable and build your own balun with it.
 Use the same cable to connect antenna and balun to the VOR receiver.
 And you will have money left to buy a beer!

 Building a balun (Pawsey stub)

 The calculated length of the balun with a RG-58C/U cable and tuned for 113 MHz (center of the NAV band) is 45 cm or 17.7 inches.
 See formula for more details.
-To make this balun durable you will need to isolate it from the weather with insulation tape, heat shrink tubing and some sealant.
+To make this balun durable you will need to isolate it from the weather with insulation tape, heat shrink tubing and some weather and UV proof sealant.